 To this end, designing a curriculum for student learning requires that one scaffold and sequence learning opportunities.
 “Sequencing” learning objectives requires one to align objectives through time such that each successive outcome builds off of the last.
 This sequencing occurs from year to year, but it also occurs within the year, from month to month.
-“Scaffolding” a curriculum ensures that learning that is expected to take place is developmentally appropriate and takes place with an optimal balance of challenge and support.
-The concept of “plus one staging” may also come into play as one attempts to stretch residents towards their next else of development.
+“Scaffolding” a curriculum ensures that learning that is expected to take place is developmentally appropriate and takes place with an optimal balance of challenge and support—“stretching” students towards their next level of development.

 Students will develop skills for success in study, time management, and academic pursuits.